paultimke/paultimke/README.md

-- 👋 Hi, I’m @paultimke
+- 👋 Hi, I’m @paultimke.
+Just graduated college.
-- 👀 I’m interested
+- 👀 I’m interested in anything embedded related or things about computer vision.
-- 🌱 I’m currently learning
 - 📫 You can reach me at ptimkec@live.com

 <!---